GrzegorzKrug/TwitterAnalyzer/README.md

 # TwitterAnalyzer

-Application for analyzing and processing text information in tweets.
+Application for analyzing and processing text information in tweets using Machine learning techniques.

 ## Application Status (Current plan, can be change any time)